AMDmi3/opening_hours.js/README.md

 [opening_hours_server.js]                                        | A little server answering query‘s for opening_hours and check if they can be evaluated.
 [opening_hours-statistics]                                       | Visualization of the data quality and growth over time.
 [www.openstreetmap.hu](http://www.openstreetmap.hu/)             | old version of this library, see also https://github.com/AMDmi3/opening_hours.js/issues/19

+### YoHours

+YoHours currently only checks with this lib if the opening_hours value can be evaluated at all and links to the [evaluation tool][ohlib.evaluation-tool] if yes.
+There might be more integration with YoHours and opening_hours.js in the future.
+See https://github.com/PanierAvide/panieravide.github.io/issues/2

 [opening_hours_map]: https://github.com/ypid/opening_hours_map
 [pyopening_hours]: https://github.com/ypid/pyopening_hours